ultravideo/kvazaar/README.md

   Wpp:
           --wpp                  : Enable wavefront parallel processing
           --owf <integer>|auto   : Number of parallel frames to process.
 0 to disable.

-  Slices:
-          --slice-addresses <string>|u<int> :
-                                   Specifies a comma separated list of LCU positions in tile scan order of tile separations.
-                                   Can also be u followed by and a single int n, in which case it produces uniform slice length.

   Deprecated parameters: (might be removed at some point)
      Use --input-res: